MariaIgonina/News-Generator/README.md

 6. Copy the `.env.example` file and rename it to `.env` for the backend:
 `cp .env.example .env`

-and past here your keys:
+and paste here your keys:
 ```
 API_GUARDIAN_KEY="key"
 API_NEWSAPI_KEY="key"